CapraLab/pdbmap/README.md

 1. --novep tells pdbmap.py to use VEP (Variant Effect Predictor) outputs already in the gnomad .vcf files
 2. --noupload causes pdbmap.py to not attempt to create a table called 'gnomad' with all 5,000 columns that break SQL.

+Be sure to use a .slurm script to load each chromosome independently.
+The dataset is quite large.

 ### Slurm scripting to speed SQL loads.